bp-ouhaha/EcoForest-modbus-registers/README.md

 ```
 substitutions:
+  ## this exact names will be used in heatpump-ecogeo.yaml
   ## address of the Modbus slave device on the bus, default value is typically 17
   heatpump_modbus_address: "17"
-  ## this exact name will be used in heatpump-ecogeo.yaml
   heatpump_uart_id: "modbus_uart"
+  heatpump_update_interval: 1min

 uart:
   id: ${heatpump_uart_id}